vishnumaiea/Arduino-Snippets/Rotary-Encoder/README.md

 Code for interfacing rotary encoders with Arduino using interrupts.
-Wiring and detailed code explanation can be foudn here : http://www.vishnumaiea.in/projects/hardware/interfacing-incremental-rotary-encoder
+Wiring and detailed code explanation can be found here : http://www.vishnumaiea.in/projects/hardware/interfacing-incremental-rotary-encoder